Can You Make Chili Less Salty?

 Dilution Techniques to Make Chili Less Salty

 Dilution is one of the fastest ways to reduce salt concentration.
-By increasing the overall liquid content, you can spread the salt across a larger volume, making it less noticeable.
+Increasing the liquid content can spread the salt across a larger volume, making it less noticeable.

-• Pour in unsalted broth, water, or even tomato juice to thin the chili and reduce the saltiness.
+• Pour in unsalted broth, water, or tomato juice to thin the chili and reduce the saltiness.
 Start with a half-cup and stir well.
-Taste as you go, adding more if needed.
+Try it out.
+Add more if you like.

 • Avoid over-diluting.
 If the chili becomes too thin, you can simmer it again to thicken (without adding more salt).